rpo19/Incremental-Entity-Extraction/README.md

 # Credits

+The Incremental Dataset is created starting from the WikilinksNED Unseen-Mentions from https://github.com/yasumasaonoe/ET4EL by Yasumasa Onoe and Greg Durrett.

 The `biencoder` and `indexer` services are derived from https://github.com/facebookresearch/BLINK by Facebook, Inc. and its affiliates.

 The `nilcluster` service is derived from https://github.com/montis96/EntityClustering by Simone Monti.